carbon-design-system/ibm-products/.github/CODE_GUIDELINES.md

     helper within the package, it should NOT be exported from the index.js, should NOT be included in \_index.scss, and should NOT have a flag in the package-settings.js.
-Instead, the JS should be imported, and the SCSS included, whereever the component is needed internally.
+Instead, the JS should be imported, and the SCSS included, wherever the component is needed internally.

 ## Component JavaScript code